sagiadinos/garlic-player/README.md

  - Android armv7 (4.4.1, 5.0, 5.1 and 7.0)
  - Windows 7 i64 (VS2015 Community Version)

-For android player-qml is needed, cause Multimedia-widgets are not supported.
+For Android player-qml is needed, cause QtMultimedia-Widgets are not supported.
 Attention!
-Do not use 5.9.1 for QML version of garlic cause there is a [mem leak](https://bugreports.qt.io/browse/QTBUG-61754) in Qt when using Image QML Type in QQuickItem.
+Do not use 5.9.1 for QML version of garlic cause the QML Image Type has a [mem leak](https://bugreports.qt.io/browse/QTBUG-61754).

 *garlic.sh [options] SMIL_INDEX*